Hunza Valley, Pakistan

 Hunza Valley is surrounded by some of the most majestic peaks in the world, making it a haven for mountaineers and nature lovers.

-Ultar Sar (7,388 m) Above Karimabad, known for its technical climbs, Karakoram Range.
+Ultar Sar (7,388 m) – Above Karimabad, technical climbs, Karakoram Range

-Ladyfinger Peak (6,000 m) Sharp rock spire, offers iconic views, near Ultar Sar, Hunza.
+Ladyfinger Peak (6,000 m) – Sharp rock spire, iconic views, near Ultar Sar

-Passu Cones (6,106 m) Striking cathedral-like peaks, visible from Karakoram Highway, Passu.
+Passu Cones (6,106 m) – Cathedral-like peaks, visible from Karakoram Highway

-Shispare Peak (7,611 m) Technical climbs, near Passu Glacier, Karakoram Range.
+Shispare Peak (7,611 m) – Technical climbs, near Passu Glacier

-Bojahagur Duanasir (7,329 m) Near Hispar Glacier, part of Batura Muztagh.
+Bojahagur Duanasir (7,329 m) – Near Hispar Glacier, Batura Muztagh

 Glaciers in Hunza Valley